Welcome to Beltlandia!

 The Beltline isn’t just any collection of neighbourhoods in Calgary.
 It’s a place we invite the whole city to experience, for work and for leisure.
 More importantly, it’s a place where we can collectively dream up what Calgary will become next.
 Beltlandia is the fanciful idea of a Calgary of the future and The Beltlandian is a new local voice to share ideas of what that future might look like and how we can build it.

-Watch for free copies of The Beltlandian in fine businesses across the Beltline.
+Watch for free copies of The Beltlandian Issue 002 in your mailboxes and in fine businesses across the Beltline.